Guy Lombardo: Personal life

 While playing at the Music Box in Cleveland, Lombardo met Lillibeth Glenn.
 They married in 1926.

 Death

 On November 5, 1977, Lombardo died of a heart attack.
 Another source says he died "of a lung ailment" following heart surgery.
+A spokesman from the hospital said it was "respiratory insufficiency" relating to a pulmonary problem.
 His wife, who died in 1982, was at his bedside when he died in Houston Methodist Hospital.
 He is interred at the Pinelawn Memorial Park in East Farmingdale, New York.